maxyoung94/ride-link/README.md

 make ServiceTable, ServiceFilter, ServiceAdd to display placeholder text for now.
 The table will contain the rows of data, Add will be a section for adding new items, and filter will be for finding specific service entries.

+### 3.3 Communicate Between Components
+Create a ServiceRow component to display a '<tr>' and children elements as well as using '{this.props.whatever}' in '<td>', we then call '<ServiceRow />' twice in ServiceTable, passing in data using 'id="{1}"' syntax, 1 is surrounded because it is a integer and JSX gets confused, wrap it in JSX tags for it to output a string literal, i think?